ChuChuIgbokwe/RPG-Monocular-Pose-Estimation-ME495-HW2/README.md

 ```
 rosrun usb_cam usb_cam_node _video_device:=/dev/video#
 ```
-# is the number you found out that is associated with your webcam
+*Note: # is the number you found out that is associated with your webcam

 Then, in a new terminal type to view the image:
 ```